ahmedsam007/NanoJet/SPARKLE_CONFIGURED.md

 # ✅ Sparkle Updates - Fully Configured!

-Your IDMMac app is now fully configured for automatic updates using Sparkle 2! 🎉
+Your NanoJet app is now fully configured for automatic updates using Sparkle 2! 🎉

 ## 📋 What Was Done